kjaleshire/moshi/README.md

 ==

 	$ moshi -h|--help
-print help summary and exit
+Print help summary and exit

 	$ moshi -v|--version
-print version and exit
+Print version and exit

+Examples
+===

+Load a dictionary at $HOME/custom_dict.txt and start a prompt
+	$ moshi ~/custom_dict.txt

+Load the default dictionary and start a prompt.
+Print the submitted word and the best suggestion, followed by all other possible corrections.
+	$ moshi -o -a

+Generate 5 mispelled words and the word they were mutated from:
+	$ moshi -g 5 -o

+Generate 10 misspelled words then print them and their suggested correction:
+	$ moshi -g 10 | moshi -o

 Enjoy!
 ===